-Rezilion raises $30M help security operations teams with tools to automate their busywork – TechCrunch
+Rezilion raises $30M to help security operations teams with tools to automate their busywork – TechCrunch

 Security operations teams face a daunting task these days, fending off malicious hackers and their increasingly sophisticated approaches to cracking into networks.
 That also represents a gap in the market: building tools to help those security teams do their jobs.
 Today, an Israeli startup called Rezilion that is doing just that — building automation tools for DevSecOps, the area of IT that addresses the needs of security teams and the technical work that they need to do in their jobs — is announcing $30 million in funding.

-Guggenheim Investments is leading the round with JVP and Kindred Capital also contributing.
+Guggenheim Investments is leading the round, with JVP and Kindred Capital also contributing.
 Rezilion said that unnamed executives from Google, Microsoft, CrowdStrike, IBM, Cisco, PayPal, JP Morgan Chase, Nasdaq, eBay, Symantec, RedHat, RSA and Tenable are also in the round.
 Previously, the company had raised $8 million.

 Rezilion’s funding is coming on the back of strong initial growth for the startup in its first two years of operations.